syslog-ng/syslog-ng.github.io/doc/_admin-guide/README.md

 ## Acknowledgements

-One Identity would like to express its gratitude to the syslog-ng users and the syslog-ng community for their invaluable help and support.
+One Identity would like to express its gratitude to the {{ site.product.short_name }} users and the {{ site.product.short_name }} community for their invaluable help and support.